sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

 ---

 ### Now you've learned:

-  - How to fetch entity values through an external service, in this case using an OData service.
+- How to fetch entity values through an external service, in this case, using an OData service.
-  - How to build custom messages and also enabling scripting syntax for dynamic responses while using an external service.
+- How to build custom messages and also enable scripting syntax for dynamic responses while using an external service.
 - How to set up end-user skill triggers from a button.

-  Hope you'd enjoyed this exercise! 😊
+Hope you enjoyed this tutorial! 😊

 ---